b4lisong/blog/src/content/blog/creating-this-blog-pt1.md

 being a lemming (pls accept me)

 ### Why Nix flakes and `direnv`?
-- This one would be harder to justify if I weren't already using Nix
-  - Reduced setup friction as a result
 - I like reproducibility and declarative things
 - I develop across multiple machines and want consistency
+- Reduced setup friction as a result
+- Totally optional, but even for a single developer, solves the "it works on my machine" problem better than Docker, in my experience

 ## Prerequisites